.

 • Network Segmentation: Segment networks to limit the spread of ransomware and contain breaches.

-• Incident Response Plan: Develop and regularly update an incident response plan specifically designed for ransomware attacks.
+• Incident Response Plan: Create and routinely update a ransomware-specific incident response plan.

 • Access Control: Implement the principle of least privilege (PoLP) to minimize user access to only what is necessary.